jephmann/ci_bootstrap/README.md

 Bootstrap: http://getbootstrap.com/examples/blog/

-ci_boostrap: Yet to be built
+ci_boostrap: ...templates/blog
+- no notes yet
 - Bootstrap should have also included a blog entry form.
 I suppose that my deductive reasoning may inspire one.
+TinyMCE [http://www.tinymce.com/] ought to be a part of such a form, as the posts allow a variety of unformatted HTML tags.

 Dashboard